How much do the winners of Wimbledon get in prize money?

 The 2024 men's singles draw winner will get a £2.7 million, or just over $3.4 million, payout, reflecting a nearly 15% bump in pay from 2023, according to official prize money figures released by the grass court tournament.

-The women's singles winner will receive the same £2.7 million payout, also up almost 15% from 2023.
+The women's singles winner receives the same £2.7 million payout, also up almost 15% from 2023.
 Since 2007, the men's and women's singles draw winners have received equal prize money.
+Barbora Krejcikova beat Jasmine Paolini 6-2, 2-6, 6-4 in Saturday's women's final to win her second Grand Slam title.

 Compare that with the winner's money prize in 1968, the earliest year for which Wimbledon lists prize money, when the gentlemen's champion made £2,000 and the ladies' champ made £750.